 In addition to the example presentations below, I also lay out the standard slides that I’ve seen companies use to successfully raise venture funding.
 You can scroll down to also see a TechCrunch interview with a Kruze Client, DeepScribe, where the founder and their investor walk you through the deck they used to raise a $30M round.
 Finally, I’ve added in a dozen+ questions that VCs often ask founders during the pitch (I’ll probably create an entire article around VC questions and answers).

 We’ve released our free startup pitch deck course!
-It includes 2 free Google Presentation templates that are free to use, and one downloadable financial model template - plus over 8.5 hours describing what VCs look for on every slide in the deck.
+It includes 2 free Google Presentation startup pitch deck templates that are free to use, and one downloadable financial model template - plus over 8.5 hours describing what VCs look for on every slide in the deck.

 Again, the pitch deck course has two free templates that are free to use.
 No email or registration or anything - just click the links, open the Google Slides and duplicate them into your own Google Drive.
 One of the free templates is a B2B example, the other is a B2C example.
 Haje Kamps, the well known TechCrunch writer who produces the pitch deck teardown series, helped me create those free templates - so get them!

-We’ve also put links to six five other examples below, like the Uber deck and the Mattermark slides.
-Scroll down to see more real-life examples, and dig into our commentary on slide order and content strategy.
+We’ve also put links to six other examples below, like the Uber deck and the Mattermark slides.
+Scroll down to see more real-life examples of some of the best decks on the internet, and dig into our commentary on slide order and content strategy.

 The professionals (like YC and Guy Kawasaki) are suggesting 10 slides in a standard pitch deck.
 I think the real point is that you should be able to deliver your pitch in 15 minutes or less - and if pressed, do a 5-minute pitch.
 That’s really short.